mrworkman/Mouse-Plot/README.md

 ## Status

 This project is an offshoot of another in-progress project of mine: [Project Renfrew](https://github.com/mrworkman/Project-Renfrew) (which has its roots in [NatLink](https://qh.antenna.nl/unimacro/) code).
-Project Renfrew hass a *much* larger scope than MousePlot has alone, so I forked off MousePlot into its own projetc with the hopes that I can actually release it at some point soon!
+Project Renfrew has a *much* larger scope than MousePlot has alone, so I forked off MousePlot into its own project with the hopes that I can actually release it at some point soon!

-## Compatability
+## Compatibility

 Currently, I have only tested this project against NatSpeak 12.
 I do plan on testing it against 13, and 15 in the near future.
 It may continue to work on  13, but [from what I've read](http://handsfreecoding.org/2018/02/24/dragon-15-now-works-with-natlink-and-dragonfly/) there may be compatibility issues with 15 (This project is based on the code from [NatLink](https://qh.antenna.nl/unimacro/), so it currently has the same limitations).